 Sweetener 1: Aspartame -This little baby was accidentally discovered in the 1960s and began to be frequently used in the 1980s as an alternative sweetener.
-Initially, seen to have health benefits to obese/overweight people, it was probably a welcomed sight to folks such as myself who struggle with weight problem.
-Aspartame is a main ingredient in sweeteners such as Equal® and NutraSweet®.
+Initially, seen to have health benefits to obese/overweight people, it was probably a welcomed sight to folks such as myself who struggle with a weight problem.
+Aspartame is one of the main ingredients in sweeteners such as Equal® and NutraSweet®.
 At first glance, research may indicate that these substances are completely safe and edible.
 In truth, there are many problems associated with aspartame.

 According to The American Cancer Society, “Aspartame is made by joining together the amino acids aspartic acid and phenylalanine.
 Amino acids are the building blocks of proteins and are found naturally in many foods.”So, you might be crinkling an eyebrow right now and asking the so what question.
 Here’s the answer:

 While several websites discuss that this substance is safe for ingestion, there is little objection to the fact that we should limit the ingestion of Aspartame due to the substance becoming toxic.
 In other words, you and I could ingest too much and could develop chronic health problems or worse, death.
 According to one source, “Questions of cancer and neurological problems, such as dizziness or hallucinations, have swirled around aspartame for decades.”